abd6982/Biased_Random_Number_Generator/README.md

 ## How to use

 Clone the repository.
 Run the *rand-test.py* file.
-The *rand-gen* file contains two functions - rand() which generates random values and calculate_ratio() which calculates the fraction of large and small numbers generated.
+The *randgen.py* file contains two functions - rand() which generates random values and calculate_ratio() which calculates the fraction of large and small numbers generated.
 Provide inputs in the following format:

 The first three arguments are upper_limit, lower_limit and the number_of_randoms.
 Fourth is the optional seed argument.